ghurault/python-analysis-template/README.md

 ### venv setup

-To setup a Python virtual environment with [venv](https://docs.python.org/3/library/venv.html) called `.venv`, using the currently installed Python's version, navigate to the repository directory and run the following in the command line:
+To setup a Python virtual environment with [venv](https://docs.python.org/3/library/venv.html) called `.venv`, using the currently installed Python's version, navigate to the repository directory and run `./setup_venv.sh`

 ```bash
 $ python -m venv .venv